 Technical knowledge is essential to succeed in the tobacco farming business.
 To manage your farm properly you need employees in tobacco research, marketing and manufacturing.
 Therefore you may need a reforestation technician, leaf technician, irrigation technician, research fellow and the low level workers to till and work the lands.

 The tobacco sector is faced with restrictive challenges such as increase in the promotion of cigarette taxes and campaigns against cigarette smoking in some countries.
 This affects the amount of tobacco that is exported annually.
 Relating to Zimbabwe, farmers face challenges during processing due to shortages and electricity cuts.
 Capital outlays are also a major challenge since farmers may require funds to purchase equipment, buy inputs and pay wages.
 Capital is quite difficult to assess with no collateral.Most tobacco farmers engage in contract farming.
 This is whereby the buyers provide the farmers with the inputs for tobacco farming.
 This reduces the capital required to run a tobacco farming business.

 We wish you the best in your tobacco farming business.
 Check out more business ideas and our collection of business plans.
-We also have cash flow projections needed for Zimbabwe farm applications.
-Register your company today, get the Company Registration In Zimbabwe Manual and Templates.
 Like us on Facebook, follow us on Twitter, and subscribe to receive notifications of new posts in your email.